anthonyinoz/fend-restaurant-app/README.md

 2. Navigate to `localhost:8000` using the latest version of Chrome or Firefox.

+There is also a live version of the app without the progressive web app features [here](http://users.tpg.com.au/alorient/fend-proj5/).
+Since it the app is being served over an unsecure HTTP protocol the service worker is non-functional.

 ## Summary of changes

 Changes made to the code to meet the project objectives have been commented with a "_>>>_" prefix.